Excel VBA Class Modules

-Class Modules are used to create an object in VBA.
-When we say objects even though it a variable those are small programs.
-While writing the VBA code we usually write in modules.
-Basic modules are where we write our codes to do the job.
+Class Modules are used to create an object.
+When we say items, even though it is a variable, those are small programs.
+While writing the code, we usually write in modules.
+Essential modules are where we write our principles to do the job.
 We also use User Form to create Graphic User Interfaces.

-VBA Class Modules are allowed a user to create their own object just like how we have built-in objects in regular modules like “Worksheets”, “Workbooks”, “Range”, and so on.
+Class Modules allow a user to create their object just like how we have built-in items in standard modules like “Worksheets,” “Workbooks,” “Range,” and so on.

 The class has a direct relationship with objects.
-For example, you have a machine diagram to build a machine, but remember it is not a machine yet and using this machine diagram we can build many machines like that.
+For example, you have a machine diagram to build a machine but remember it is not a machine yet and using this machine diagram, and we can make many machines like that.

-For example, if you want to list out various machine brands to list out the characteristics of various models.
+For example, if you want to list various machine brands to list the characteristics of multiple models.

-In machine we have a brand name, series number, machine power, color of the machine, number of motors involved in it, motor fuel type, etc.… In technical language these are called as “properties”.
+In the machine, we have a brand name, series number, machine power, color of the device, number of motors involved in it, motor fuel type, etc.… In technical language, these are called “properties.”

-With respect to the properties of the machine, we can start, we can off, we can increase the speed of the motor, we can pause, etc… And these are called “Methods”.
+Concerning the properties of the machine, we can start, we can turn off, we can increase the speed of the motor, we can pause, etc… And these are called “Methods.”

-Let’s the start the ball rolling because it is always the boring thing to read out the theoretical part.
-To insert a VBA class module go to insert option in visual basic editor.
+Let’s start the ball rolling because it is always the boring thing to read out the theoretical part.
+To insert a class module, go to the insert option in a basic visual editor.

 Now we can see a class module like the below.

 This looks similar to the one we have above as a regular module.
-Change the name of the VBA Class Module in the properties window.
-To see properties window press F4 key.
+Change the name of the class module in the properties window.
+To see the properties window, press the F4 key.

 Now declare the variable as a string.

-Without creating a sub procedure we need to declare the variable and also this time using the word “Public” not “Dim”.
+Without creating a subprocedure in VBA, we need to declare the variable and use the word “Public” not “Dim.”